Local Perceptions and Media Representations of Election Observation in Africa

 Secondly, this project investigates how information produced by, and relating to, election observation missions circulates via traditional and social media, as well as the ways in which it can be distorted through this process.

-The findings will be of particular interest to observer groups, as local perceptions are central to the question of the credibility of election observers - and ultimately their ability to do their work effectively.
+The findings are of particular relevance to observer groups, as local perceptions are central to the question of the credibility of election observers - and ultimately their ability to do their work effectively.

-They will also have a broader importance as they will allow for the views of non-elite Africans to be better represented in academic and policy debates on the topic of election observation, which are currently dominated by European and North American perspectives.
+They also have a broader importance as they will allow for the views of non-elite Africans to be better represented in academic and policy debates on the topic of election observation, which are currently dominated by European and North American perspectives.

-Research will be conducted during national elections in three countries: Zambia (August 2021), Gambia (December 2021) and Kenya (August 2022).
-Research in Zambia is conducted in partnership with the Southern African Institute for Policy and Research (SAIPAR).
-In Gambia, it is conducted in partnership with the Center for Research & Policy Development (CRPD), while in Kenya it is conducted with Racheal Makokha at the Technical University of Kenya.
+Research has been conducted during national elections in three countries: Zambia (August 2021), Gambia (December 2021) and Kenya (August 2022).
+Research in Zambia was conducted in partnership with the Southern African Institute for Policy and Research (SAIPAR).
+In Gambia, it was conducted in partnership with the Center for Research & Policy Development (CRPD), while in Kenya it is still being conducted in partnership with Racheal Makokha at the Technical University of Kenya.

 Principal Investigator: Thomas Molony - Centre of African Studies, University of Edinburgh